wolfalders/wolfalders.github.io/_publications/publications.md

 ### Peer Reviewed Articles

-In press.			 __Alders, W.__ Open-source archaeological predictive modeling using zonal statistics: a case study from Zanzibar, Tanzania. _Journal of Computer Applications in Archaeology._
+2023.			 __Alders, W.__ Open-source archaeological predictive modeling using zonal statistics: a case study from Zanzibar, Tanzania. _Journal of Computer Applications in Archaeology._

 2023    __Alders, W.__ The archaeology of social transformation in rural Zanzibar, Tanzania, eleventh to nineteenth centuries CE. _African Archaeological Review._ https://doi.org/10.1007/s10437-023-09523-y

-### Manuscripts in Preparation, Review, and Revision
+### Other Manuscripts Submitted and in Preparation
+Submitted        	__Alders W.,__ Juma, K., Manzi, Z., Muhammed, H., Musa, H., Suleiman, H., Ubwa, A., Vuai, A., Ali, A. Coastal slave raiding, indigenous hinterlands, and small-scale agricultural transformations in Swahili East Africa.
+Current Anthropology.

-In Revision.		  __Alders, W.__ Assertive commoners and evasive elites: Debt, clientage, and the integrative orientation of bottom-up action on the East African Swahili Coast.
-Submitted to _Journal of Anthropological Archaeology._
+In revision	      __Alders W.__ Debt, clientage, and the integrative orientation of bottom-up action on the East African Swahili Coast.
+Journal of Anthropological Archaeology.

-In Review.        	__Alders, W.__; Juma, K.; Manzi, Z.; Muhammed, H.; Musa, H.; Suleiman, H.; Ubwa, A.; Vuai, A.; Ali, A. Coastal Slave Raiding, Indigenous Hinterlands, and Small-Scale Agricultural Transformations in Coastal East Africa.
-In preparation to submit to _Current Anthropology._

 In Prep.         __Alders, W.__, Davis, D.; Haines, J. Archaeology in the fourth dimension: studying landscapes with multitemporal PlanetScope data.
 In preparation for submission to _Journal of Archaeological Method and Theory._

+In Prep.         __Alders, W.__  THe rural history of a rapidly urbanizing place: survey in the interstices of an East African island hinterland.
+In preparation for submission to the _Journal of Field Archaeology_

 ### Reports